JEBG1234/JEBG1234/README.md

 - React roughly 3 months experience.
 - Vite/Vue roughly 6 months experience.

-- My Biggest Innovation to the technological community is the innovation of a the Johnnykins Sha256 Hashing algorithm using a unique Asymmetric style process to enable the beginning creations of a new communication and encryption protocol which relies off of a ceaser cipher which uses a VRF to allow recreatable sha256 hash based communications... which can allow a senior developer to create a new communication and encryption protocol.
+- My Biggest Innovation to the technological community is the innovation of The Johnnykins Sha256 Hashing algorithm using a unique Asymmetric style process to enable the beginning creations of a new communication and encryption protocol which relies off of a ceaser cipher which uses a VRF to allow recreatable sha256 hash based communications... which can allow a senior developer to create a new communication and encryption protocol.

 <!--